ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 source$.subscribe(event => console.log(event));
 ```

-Thanks to RxJS we can use `fromEvent` that will encapsulate that boilerplate, all we need to do is to say which event to listen to from what element.
-Of course `fromEvent`` returns an observable 🙂.
+Thanks to RxJS you can use `fromEvent` that will encapsulate that boilerplate, all you need to do is to say which event to listen to and from what element.
+Of course `fromEvent` returns an observable 🙂

 ### takeUntil

-I admit that might be difficult to digest, it was for me.
-Taking the same previous example, Let's say that we have a form and an input and submit button.
-When the user clicks on the submit button we no longer want to listen to the `timezoneInput` element `input` event, yes, `takeUntil` as it sounds, it lets the subscribers take the events until the provided observable emits at least once.
+I admit this one might be difficult to digest, it was for me.
+Taking the same previous example, Let's say that you have a form, an input, and a submit button.
+When the user clicks on the submit button you want to stop listening to the `timezoneInput` element `input` event.
+Yes, `takeUntil` as it sounds, it lets the subscribers take events until the provided observable emits at least once.

 ```ts
 const formSubmission$ = fromEvent(formEl, 'submit')